Last Updated on January 1, 2021.

 Contrary to most compressor plugins in existence, this one doesn’t try to emulate any existing hardware compressors, quite the opposite in fact.

-Named in honor of Vladimir Kotelnikov, who was a pioneer of digital sampling techniques, this plugin is purely digital and uses complex algorithms to provide the best control possible over the dynamics with minimum added color, which is something you may or may not like.
+Named in honor of Vladimir Kotelnikov, who was a pioneer of digital sampling techniques, this plugin is purely digital and uses complex algorithms to provide the best control possible over the dynamics with minimum added color.

 A similar feature is the “Low Freq Relax” that allows you to configure a high-pass filter for the side chain, which makes the compressor react less to those lower frequencies such as kick and bass, and this one can be found both on the free and premium versions of the plugin.

-In other words, when using the “Low Freq Relax” feature, you are effective lowering the threshold on the lower frequencies.
+In other words, when using the “Low Freq Relax” feature, you are effectively lowering the threshold on the lower frequencies.

 Another feature are the Ying and Yang controls, which add harmonics to the lower and higher frequencies respectively.